vidulpanickan/MGB-Clinical-NLP-Pipeline/POSTPROCESS/README.md

-# Medical/Biobank Data ETL Processor
+# Creating Research Ready NLP datasets

-A Python-based ETL (Extract, Transform, Load) script that processes batches of medical or biobank data.
-It takes raw patient records containing clinical codes, cleans the data, calculates code frequency per patient on daily and monthly bases, and maps codes to broader parent categories for a summarized rollup view.
+Script that  takes raw patient records containing clinical codes, cleans the data, calculates code frequency per patient on daily and monthly bases, and maps codes to broader parent categories for a summarized rollup view.

 ---